4or0/Updated-Incocknito-Pasted-Edition/README.md

 # Updated-Incocknito-Pasted-Edition

 This is the official and latest source code of **Updated-Incocknito-Pasted-Edition**.
-This Is A Better Version Off https://github.com/Incognito-Roblox/Incognito/ And Is More Skidded Because Its Updated

 ## Disclaimer
 Please note that the version of the software provided here was unfinished at the time.
 As such, it does not have many functions yet.